paulbaumgarten/pbaumgarten.com/myp-design/face-filters/README.md

 bw.save(filename+"-after.png", "png")
 ```

-# 9. Evaluate your effct generators, memes and filters
+# 9. Evaluate your effect generators, memes and filters

 How successful were you?
 Address the following questions and provide the response to your portfolio.